It’s Official: Longboat Key Hands the Keys to a Decorated Soldier as Tipton Prepares His Exit

 Here is the part Longboat Key residents will read twice.

-Landry’s starting salary is set at $255,000 per year for fiscal 2027.
-Against the obvious benchmark — what Tipton would have earned — it is not an increase.
+Landry’s starting salary is set at $255,000 per year.
+Against the obvious benchmark — what Tipton would have earned — it is barely a change.
 Tipton’s base was $211,500 when he was hired in January 2023; had he stayed and received a 5% raise this October, his FY 2027 salary would have landed at roughly $255,624.
 In other words, Landry will earn about $624 less than the man he’s replacing would have.

 The terms, in brief: